Accounting Of Inventory Stock

 to be booked as the company’s assets, often known as stock-in-hand.

 The difference between the value of the items remaining to be sold and the

 previous period’s stock-in-hand value can be positive or negative.
 If

 positive, this value is removed from expenses (Cost of Goods Sold) and is

 added to assets (stock-in-hand).
 If negative, a reverse entry

 If you are an existing user using Periodic Inventory and want to use Perpetual

-Inventory, you have to follow some steps to migrate.
+Inventory, you need to follow a few steps to migrate.